xsf3190/oracle-to-github-backup/README.md

 Current implementation includes schema export dump and log files, Apex application exports, ORDS metadata, object and system grants, TABLE and PACKAGE definitions.

+Schema export dump files containing row data are encrypted with a generated random password.

-Restores from GITHUB into a target ADB identified by DB LINK, keeping last 30 imported schemas.
+The restore procedure imports grants, schema and Apex applications from GITHUB into a target ADB identified by DB LINK, keeping the last 30 imported schemas.

+Note that ORDS metadata exports must be manually imported since these are SQLPlus scripts.
+ADB does not support running external scripts from PLSQL.

 Individual file exports should not exceed GITHUB recommendation of 50MB.